-The Wardys are fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 when our great grandfather, Rachid Cortas, started a winery in Zahle.
+The Wardys are the fourth generation of wine and arak makers -- wines and spirits have been intertwined in our lives since 1881 when our great-grandfather Rachid Cortas started a winery in Zahle.

-Each member of our family -- the neighbouring Cortases and Wardys -- grew to become accomplished wine and arak makers.
-It's in our blood.
+Each member of our family -- the neighboring Cortases and Wardys -- grew to become accomplished wine and arak makers -- It's in our blood.

 So the family business came full circle.
 Back to Zahle and to the humble origins of the winery our forebears opened so long ago.